Our success lies with our team of highly experienced professionals.

 Senior Manager, Membership and Publications

-As the Senior Mananger of Membership and Publications, Susan Waldman oversees the day-to-day facilitation of NAMIC’s membership operations, as well as market research to drive growth.
+As the Senior Manager of Membership and Publications, Susan Waldman oversees the day-to-day facilitation of NAMIC’s membership operations, as well as market research to drive growth.
 She is also responsible for the production of NAMIC’s industry-wide publication, Diversity Digest.

 She launched her career in market research as a media planner on such accounts as Loews Hotels and Omnipoint Communications at Hill, Holliday Altschiller and McCann Direct advertising agencies.
 There she was introduced to the gamut of advertising research resources as she planned and purchased the media for various clients.
 After a few years, Susan moved over to the magazine industry.